Martin's Cove: Ownership

-Following the LDS Church's purchase of nearby Sun Ranch in the 1990s it tried to purchase the Martin's Cove property; to operate it as a historic site.
-In 2002, a congressional bill for the sale of the property passed the House, but then stalled in the Senate, due to worries about the sale of public land to a religious group.
-The concerns were mainly the result of the land including areas commonly used as campgrounds by emigrant trains, the Pony Express, and other landmarks such as Devil's Gate.
-As a result, the Bureau of Land Management (BLM), part of the Interior Department, had to negotiate a long-term lease with the church.
-This lease was signed in 2004, and allowed the church to manage and maintain the property for 25 years.
+After the LDS Church purchased Sun Ranch in the 1990s it tried to purchase Martin's Cove to operate it as a historic site.
+In 2002, a congressional bill for the sale of the property passed the House but stalled in the Senate due to worries about the sale of public land to a religious group.
+The concerns arose mainly because the land includes areas commonly used as campgrounds by emigrant trains, the Pony Express, and other landmarks such as Devil's Gate.
+As a result, the Bureau of Land Management (BLM), part of the Interior Department, negotiated a long-term lease with the LDS Church.
+It was signed in 2004 and allowed the church to manage and maintain the property for 25 years.

-In 2006, a settlement following a lawsuit by the American Civil Liberties Union, modified the way the site is administered, and required that the BLM remove religious references from the site and that the church provide a public entrance to the cove through their property, but independent of the Visitors' Center.
-The church's volunteers at the site were also required to simply answer questions rather than approach visitors with anything that could be interpreted as proselytizing.
+In 2006, a settlement following a lawsuit by the American Civil Liberties Union modified the way the site is administered and required that the BLM remove religious references from the site and that the church provide a public entrance to the Cove through its property but independent of the visitors' center.
+The church's volunteers at the site are also required to simply answer questions rather than approach visitors with anything that could be interpreted as proselytizing.

+It 2026, a group calling itself the "Wyoming Friends for Martin's Cove" began advocating for a land swap between the LDS Church and the BLM.
+The deal would turn over 933 BLM acres surrounding Martin’s Cove to the LDS Church.
+In exchange, the public would gain an equal number of LDS-owned acres split between two tracts: a 358-acre parcel along the Sweetwater River near Independence Rock and 575 acres between the mountainous Miller Springs and Savage Peak wilderness study areas.

 Visitors

-About 100,000 people visit the site each year, with the majority being LDS Church members.
+About 100,000 people visit the site each year, most of them LDS Church members.
 Every year thousands of the church's youth participate in "Handcart Treks" through the area near Martin's Cove.
-These Treks involve dressing up in period clothing while spending several days pulling handcarts and camping out along the Mormon Trail.
-The highlight of their Trek is visiting Martin's Cove and nearby Devil's Gate, along with the LDS Visitors' Center.
+These Treks typically involve dressing up in period clothing while spending several days pulling handcarts and camping along the Mormon Trail.
+The highlight of the Trek is visiting Martin's Cove and nearby Devil's Gate, along with the church's visitors' center.